We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 A member of the prestigious Independent Association of Preparatory Schools, Yarrells now takes boys and girls between the ages of 2 and 13 and our pupil numbers exceed 250.
 The school is housed in a Georgian mansion and includes contemporary classroom buildings encircled by gardens, fields, courts, a pool and woodland of its own estate.
 We believe that every child has something valuable to offer and that in our setting, guided by expert staff, we can find and nurture a child’s gift and give each the confidence to tackle life’s challenges with spirit and determination.

-Yarrells has been making use of GL’s Progress Tests, Cognitive Abilities Tests and stakeholders surveys for the past two academic years, further developing a full picture of each pupil’s learning profile alongside ongoing, day-to-day assessment for learning.
+Yarrells has been making use of GL Assessment's Progress Test Series, CAT4 and stakeholders surveys for the past two academic years, further developing a full picture of each pupil’s learning profile alongside ongoing, day-to-day assessment for learning.
 Staff make careful use of reports and data to support their students, identifying early those that may be showing signs of concern, intervening so as to address these concerns before they become significant, and identifying and exploiting potential excellence.

 The primary purpose of education in Ysgol Emmanuel is to awaken a love of learning in young people and give them the ability and desire to carry on learning throughout life.
 We are a large Welsh primary school located on the coast of North Wales with two form-entry.
 We cater for Nursery to Year 6 and even have our own early-years provision on site.
 As a school, we are passionate about creating an exciting and Donaldson friendly curriculum which prepares learners for the rapidly changing world.